Mini-Sylar/Payment-Tracker-App/README.md

 ## Issues
 ```
-At the moment you cannot recover employee data after closing the program
+At the moment you cannot recover employee data after closing the program [FIXED]
-this issue is being worked on
 ```

 ## Screenshots